Axis order issues

-A change in the way Spatial Reference Systems are specified took place between Web Feature Services (WFS) version 1.0.0 and version 1.1.0 that has caused headaches for some users of web services, especially those using older versions of GIS applications.
+This has caused problems for some users of web services, especially those using older versions of GIS applications.

-If your geographic features are not located where you expected or are rotated 90 degrees then your GIS application is likely to be incorrectly reading the coordinate axis order of the data.
+If your geographic features are not where you expected or are rotated 90 degrees then your GIS application may be incorrectly reading the coordinate axis order of the data.

 If you require the functionality of WFS 1.1.0 or 2.0 (such as coordinate transformations) and you are having coordinate axis order issues then you can set the axis order explicitly in your request.